ubidefeo/FTDebouncer/README.md

 }
 ```

-__note__: This class can easily be reworked to function outside of the Arduino framework if you know how to handle time and Data Directin Registers, HAL etc.
+__note__: This class can easily be reworked to function outside of the Arduino framework if you know how to handle time, Data Direction Registers, HAL etc.